 Social Studies and Spanish Teacher in the Middle and Upper School

 B.A. in History and Spanish from Gonzaga University

-Mrs. Michele Gahan will be joining the Social Studies and Foreign Languages Departments.
+Mrs. Michele Gahan joined the Social Studies and Foreign Languages Departments in 2014.
 Mrs. Gahan earned the prestigious National Board Teaching Certificate while in California.
 She has previously taught social studies, language arts, Spanish, and U.S. history for the Marina del Rey School District.
 Her educational background includes graduate work at Rockford University and Sierra Nevada College.
 She earned a Bachelor of Arts Degree with a dual major in History and Spanish from Gonzaga University in Spokane, Washington.
 Mrs. Gahan is currently working on her reading endorsement at Rockford University.

 B.A in Elementary Education from University of Illinois

 Kelly brings a lengthy resume of experience with past jobs in Chicago, South Beloit and Rockford.
 The Chicago native has taught junior kindergarten, kindergarten, second, and fourth grades as well as music.
 She has earned the honor of being the “most creative” Lower School faculty member.
 When visiting Kelly’s classroom, it becomes apparent that her thematic teaching quickly engages her students and their families.
 Kelly and her husband have two children.
 They enjoy traveling, hiking, the theater, and family time.